Salem (TV series): Casting

 Casting announcements began in October 2013, with Ashley Madekwe first cast in the role of Tituba.
 Seth Gabel was the next actor cast, in the regular role of Cotton Mather.
 Janet Montgomery and Xander Berkeley were cast in the lead role of Mary Sibley and the role of Magistrate Hale, respectively.
 Shane West later signed onto the series regular role of John Alden.
 Also cast was Tamzin Merchant as Anne Hale.
 Elise Eberle was later cast in the series regular role of Mercy Lewis.
 On the June 1, 2014 episode, Stephen Lang joined the cast in the recurring role of Increase Mather.

 For the second season, Lucy Lawless and Stuart Townsend joined Salem in the recurring roles of Countess Marburg and Samuel Wainwright, respectively.
 Joe Doyle and Oliver Bell also joined the second season in regular roles of Baron Sebastian Marburg and Mary's lost son, respectively.
 During the third season, singer Marilyn Manson joined the cast in a recurring role as barber and all-around problem solver Thomas Dinley.

 Music

 The majority of Salems score was composed by Tyler Bates.
 Bates selected "Cupid Carries a Gun", a song he co-wrote with Marilyn Manson and recorded by the band for their album The Pale Emperor, as the show's title track.

 Episodes

 Home media

 The first season was released on DVD in the United States on October 28, 2014, by Fox Home Entertainment.
 The second season was released on DVD on April 5, 2016, and is manufactured by Amazon's CreateSpace MOD Program.
+As of November 2023, the third season has not been commercially released on DVD or Blu-ray in the United States.
+It was released on DVD in the United Kingdom and Australia, and the complete series was released in a boxed set in Australia.